-1. Keep the heat you've paid for inside your home
+1. Keep the heat you're paying for inside your home

-Draught-proofing is one of the cheapest and easiest ways to keep your home warm and comfy.
-Doing it well can save you up to 25% on your heating bills.
+Draught-proofing is one of the cheapest ways to keep your home warm and can save you up to 25% on your heating bills.

 2. Windows of opportunity

-Investing in new warmth-saving curtains and blinds can make a surprising difference to your home’s warmth.
-Look for fabrics that insulate well, or curtains with thermal lining or layers.
-Choose the best quality you can afford to give you the best thermal results.
+Investing in quality curtains and blinds can make a surprising difference to your home’s warmth.
+Look for fabrics that insulate well, or curtains with thermal lining.

 3. Set your thermostat

-You can save money by having a programmable thermostat and keeping the internal temperature set to between 18°C and 20°C.
+You can save money by having a programmable thermostat.
+Keep the internal temperature of your heating set to between 18°C and 20°C.

-Make sure that the timer is set to warm your house for times you'll need it, turning it off overnight and when you are away from home.
+Set your thermostat to warm your house for times you need it.
+Turn it off overnight and when you’re away from home.